✦ Scandinavian-inspired design, curated for modern living

 Avylo Dehumidifier for Basement with Pump

 If you need a reliable solution for damp basements, the Avylo Dehumidifier with Pump stands out.
 With a capacity of 90 pints per day, it effectively covers areas up to 4,500 sq. ft.
-Plus, its ENERGY STAR certification means you can run it for about a dollar a day.
+Plus, its ENERGY STAR certification means you can run it more efficiently than many basic units.
 Advanced sensors provide real-time humidity monitoring, while three adjustable fan speeds cater to your needs.
-The built-in pump allows for continuous drainage, making maintenance a breeze.
-Weighing just 38.6 pounds and featuring wheels for mobility, it’s easy to relocate.
-Enjoy a drier, healthier basement with the Avylo Dehumidifier.
+The built-in pump allows for continuous drainage, making maintenance easier when your hose and drain route are set correctly.
+Weighing just 38.6 pounds and featuring wheels for mobility, it’s easier to relocate than many heavier high-capacity options.
+Enjoy a drier, healthier-feeling basement with the Avylo Dehumidifier.

 Best For: Those needing an efficient and reliable dehumidifier for large damp spaces like basements, with features that support ease of use and maintenance.